Home Park: Changes of ownership (2010s)

-2019 redevelopment
+Redevelopment (2019)

 Redevelopment of the Grandstand began in 2018.

 The Mayflower Grandstand had been the club's main stand, with space for about 7,000 spectators including the old terrace.
 It was the oldest part of the ground, having been built in 1952 by the Leitch Company - in what was their final commission before winding up.
 Prior to redevelopment the stand housed the club's main offices, boardroom, team changing rooms, press rooms, TV gantry, and also accommodated executive boxes.
 The player tunnel sat slightly off centre going underneath the standing terrace, leading up towards the changing rooms.

 Since the turn of the century, there had been multiple plans to replace this stand, including in 2001 as a 'Phase 2' to the horseshoe redevelopment, in 2010 as part of the 2018 World Cup bid, and in 2013, when then-chairman James Brent had planning permission approved for the demolition and rebuilding of the Mayflower Grandstand, however these plans never proceeded due to financial restraints.

 In 2018, a new set of plans received consent and the redevelopment of the Grandstand and the surrounding area began.
 The main redevelopment would include the fitting of new seats in the top tier, replacing the antiquated wooden ones, fitting new seats on the terrace, and replacing the roof.
 For players, there would be a new changing room block and a new tunnel to the East side of the ground in the corner of the Grandstand and the Barn Park End.
-Works were carried out by GL events, and the Grandstand was subsequently shut for renovations to spectators for the entirety of the 2018-19 season, severely reducing Home Park's capacity.
+Works were carried out by GL events, and the Grandstand was subsequently shut for renovations to spectators for the entirety of the 2018–19 season, severely reducing Home Park's capacity.
 The disabled enclosure to the west, and the Chisholm Lounge, as well as many temporary buildings used as club offices, a club shop, and as a fan bar, to the east, were also demolished.

 The 1930s turnstile façade to the west of the Grandstand was given a new look in October 2019 by Marcus Rees, a graphic design student at the Plymouth College of Art, and local business, Eagle Signs.
 The façade became the entrance to the new club shop and ticket office.

 The redeveloped Grandstand was opened partially in stages, across several test events, before being officially opened on 1 January 2020, for Argyle's EFL League Two match against Swindon Town.